cncf/tag-security/community/assessments/projects/k3s/self-assessment.md

 The release process is automated.
 Releases are triggered using the GitHub release action, which triggers the [release workflow](https://github.com/k3s-io/k3s/blob/main/.github/workflows/release.yml) to produce:
   - K3s binary and checksum artifacts
-  - K3s airgap image tarballs
+  - K3s air-gap image tarballs
   - K3s images published to ghcr.io and docker.io

 Releases are signed by GitHub's verified signature.
 All release artifacts are built using GitHub Actions using ephemeral GitHub Hosted Runners.